dtr-org/unit-e-project/code-guides/particl/create_tx.md

-### CREATE TRANSACTION
+# Description

+This document should give an introduction and serve as a guideline in understanding the process of creating a transaction and committing it to the network.
+The process is explained trying to mediate between readability, completeness and relevance that lead into omitting some minor parts.

+# Create transaction

 The following is a detailed description of the steps at the moment utilized for creating a `STANDARD` non-witness transaction.
-The process is explained trying to mediate between readability, completeness and relevance that lead into omitting some minor parts.

 ```c++
 CHDWallet::CreateTransaction(std::vector<CTempRecipient>& vecSend,